toddaustin07/HTTPDevices/README.md

 As a default, the driver will timeout if no response is received within 3 seconds.
 However this can be changed in this Settings option

 #### HTTP Requests
-For each supported state change (e.g. on/off for switch; open/closed for contact, etc.), a specific HTTP request can be defined.
+In the latest driver version, some devices utilize a single URL plus variable substitution, while others utilize separate URLs for each device state change:
+* Dimmer, Temperature+Humidity utilize a single URL with variable substitution
+* Contact, Motion, Alarm, Button utilize individual URLs for each possible state
+* Switch provides for either method to be used: individual URLs or a single URL using variable substitution (${switch})

+In all cases, very long URLs or HTTP bodies are accommodated by provided two configuration fields that are concatenated together.
+This may be necessary in cases where the built-in SmartThings field length limitation (about 250 characters) is insufficient.

 Each configured request consists of the request URL string plus optional body and headers
 ##### URL String (required)
 The format MUST be as follows:
 ```